Horaddrim/Morfeo/README.md

 * Golang >= 1.9
 * UNIX based OS
-* No Tests yet :gulp:
+* No Tests yet :camel:
 * For now there are only two commands the command *build* and *help*

 #### COMMANDS FOR RUN THE PROJECT ####